 It can be scary to put yourself out there, but it's the only way to get feedback.
 And feedback is the only way to improve your craft and ensure you have a desirable product.
 Ask your friends and family what they think, share photos on social media, and ask jewelers you admire for feedback.
 Be clear that you are looking for constructive feedback, and ask them to dig deeper than "I like it" or "I don't like it".
 Be honest with yourself, too.
 Check in occasionally to make sure you are creating work that holds up to the craftsmanship and design standards you set for yourself.

 Don't Put all Your Tools in One Shopping Cart

 When you're first starting out, it's super tempting to buy every tool you think you'll ever need, all shiny and new.
 But, you will eventually discover that you actually don't need every single tool on the market.
-I only use one of the metal files in my set, prefer one grit of sandpaper, and really only use two kinds of pliers.
+I only use one of the metal files that came in my set of six, prefer one grit of sandpaper, and really only use two kinds of pliers.
 However, it can be hard to figure out which tools you'll love and which ones you'll pass on if you're just getting started.
 To avoid spending a ton of money on tools you may never use, shop pre-owned tools on Ebay, Etsy, or in antique and second-hand shops or garage sales.
 Older tools (non-electric ones anyways) are built to last, have already been broken in for ya, and look pretty cool.

 There are some tools I recommend buying new including: